KxSystems/docs/docs/devtools.md

 !!! info "Sign in"

-    The User Guide is for Platform customers.
+    The User Guide is for Kx Platform customers.
     (Kx provides credentials to follow the links.)

+    Sales inquiries to sales@kx.com.

 ### Kx Control